valsamovich/omscs/courses/cs6310-software-architecture-&-design.md

 ## P1L3 Design Concepts

-    "Design is everywhere: from Internatinal Space Station to Dinner Parties" - Prof. Spencer Rugaber
+    "Design is the most creative part of software development..." - Prof. Spencer Rugaber

 - **Design** is a deliberative, purposive planning.
 - **Engineering** is a skilful or artful contrivance applying scientific and mathematical principles
 - **Software Design** is a process of building a program while satisfying a problem's functional requirements and not violating its non-functional constraints.
 Contains two phases.

 **Software Design** phases

 - **Architectural design** is a process of identifying and assigning the responsibility for aspects of behavior to varios modules or components of a software.